What is a design philosophy (and how to create one)

 Creating a design philosophy requires dedicated effort and focused attention.
 Consider planning an offsite, a design sprint, or a series of workshops with your team.
 It helps to have a facilitator who’ll keep the conversations on track.
 You can bring in someone from outside or appoint someone from the team.
 Most of all, give yourself the time and space to focus and also time to test and iterate.

 Ideally, your team should be regularly revisiting its principles and practices every time you’re reviewing design work together, whether that be during the wireframing stage or during endgame prototyping.

 Ask the following three questions of your design philosophy:

 - Is your philosophy integrated into your design process?
 It could be a checklist or a workshop conversation guide.
 Create some cool visual artifacts for your workspace to keep your principles top of mind.
 As your team lives with your philosophy, your shared language will become more refined and efficient.

 - Is its meaning constantly being tested?
 Regular interrogations of meaning push your team to more finely tune their point of view.
-Google’s recent “Material You" update (with its very own mobile app design template in Uizard) reframed a design maxim this way: “What if form did not just follow function, but also followed feeling?”
+Google’s recent “Material You" update (with its very own mobile app UI design template in Uizard) reframed a design maxim this way: “What if form did not just follow function, but also followed feeling?”

 - Is the team still learning more about how to keep improving their work?
-Digital design is constantly evolving, and your philosophy needs to keep pace and reflect shifts in UX and UI standards.
+Digital design is constantly evolving, and your philosophy needs to keep pace and reflect shifts in UI design standards.
 It’s important to keep your philosophy alive and dynamic.

 IBM’s own design philosophy, exemplified in IBM Carbon, offers a poignant reminder to design teams working at any scale: “Good design is not just a requirement, it’s a deeper responsibility to the people we serve and the relationships we build.”